BetonQuest/BetonQuest/docs/API/Logging.md

 These advantages are mainly for BetonQuest, but it is also very useful for 3rd party integrations.

-??? info "In-game logging"
+??? info "In-Game Logging"
-    Users can see all log messages send using the BetonQuestLogger in-game.
+    Users can see all log messages send, using the BetonQuestLogger in-game.
     Additionally, these messages can be filtered by quest package and log level.

 ??? info "Debug Logging"